52 Ancestors: #1 Someone No One Remembers Anymore

 Frances Elizabeth Weaver.

 Frances was my maternal great-aunt.
 She was born in Cleveland, Ohio on September 1, 1905 to my great grandparents, Jennie Daisy (Hood) and Prince Albert Weaver who married in 1889.
 Their eldest daughter, Hazel Edna was my grandmother and Frances was the last child, the baby of the family.
-The picture above is Frances as a toddler.
+The picture below is Frances as a toddler.
 She’s already showing a bit of personality with that wry smile of hers, don’t you think?

 Because my great grandparents were a biracial couple, they had family who wanted nothing to do with them.
 From our oral family history, I know that my great-grandmother, who everyone affectionately called “Dom”, was especially careful to make sure that her mixed race children were surrounded with love and affection – probably more than you would expect in an average turn-of-the-century family.
 I bet little Frances got the benefit of all that love and was adored by her parents and older siblings.